U.S. regulators ditch net neutrality rules as legal battles loom

 Pai has argued that the 2015 rules were heavy handed and stifled competition and innovation among service providers.

 “The internet wasn’t broken in 2015.
-We weren’t living in a digital dystopia.
-To the contrary, the internet is perhaps the one thing in American society we can all agree has been a stunning success,” he said on Thursday.
+We weren’t living in a digital dystopia,” he said on Thursday.

 The FCC voted 3-2 to repeal the rules.

-Consumers are unlikely to see immediate changes resulting from the rule change, but smaller startups worry the lack of restrictions could drive up costs or lead to their content being blocked.
+Consumers are unlikely to see immediate changes, but smaller startups worry the lack of restrictions could drive up costs or lead to their content being blocked.

-Internet service providers say they will not block or throttle legal content but that they may engage in paid prioritization.
-They say consumers will see no change and argue that the largely unregulated internet functioned well in the two decades before the 2015 order.
+Internet service providers say they will not block or throttle legal content but may engage in paid prioritization.
+They argue that the largely unregulated internet functioned well in the two decades before the 2015 order.

-Democrats have pointed to polls showing a repeal is deeply unpopular and say they will prevail in protecting the rules, either in the courts or in U.S. Congress.
+Still, Democrats have pointed to polls showing a repeal is deeply unpopular and say they will prevail in protecting the rules, either in the courts or in U.S. Congress.

+Immediately after the vote, Senator Edward Markey, a Democrat, said he and 15 other senators planned to introduce a resolution to undo the FCC action and restore the net neutrality rules.

 FCC Commissioner Jessica Rosenworcel, a Democrat, said in a written dissent released on Thursday that the decision grants internet providers “extraordinary new power” from the FCC.